 Although we do not currently have a formal policy in place addressing the representation of women in senior management positions, two out of 10 (20%) Directors on our Board are female and one out of four (25%) of our senior management team is female.
 In 2017, 18% of leadership roles at Vermilion were held by women.
 We are continuing to focus on supporting more women to reach leadership positions; this includes developing our high potential female employees through the creation of a mentoring program that launched in 2018.
 This program matches participants with members of the Vermilion Management Team (Executives and Direct Reports of Executives).

 By nurturing and protecting our culture, we believe we attract and retain the best of the best.
-Our successful efforts are best reflected by our consistently low voluntary turnover rate, which has remained markedly below the industry average year after year.
-In 2015, our voluntary turnover rate was 2.3% (vs. 3.5% in 2014) compared to an industry average of 5.5%.
-(Source: 2014 MTCS Results) G4-LA1b
+Our successful efforts are best measured by our consistently low voluntary turnover rate.
+In 2016, our voluntary turnover rate was 1.8% (the lowest rate in five years), while total turnover was 7.4%.
+As an example, the Mercer industry average for our peer group in Canada in 2016 was 22.7% for office staff and 15.8% for field staff.
+Our corresponding turnover was 10.1% office staff and 9.25% field staff.
+401-1

 In 2017, our formal training and development constituted 8,526 hours.